bloodwolfepc/flake/README.md

 ### Notes

-Roughly each Home Manager configuration has attributes to enable itself plus syncthing with a list of dirs for an applications directores.
-I use this in tandem with the impermanence module on a btrfs subvolume called sync which exists on each host.
+Each Home Manager configuration has attributes to enable itself plus syncthing with a list of dirs for an applications directores and some other stuff I use this in tandem with the impermanence module on a btrfs subvolume called sync which exists on each host.

 > This repo is based heavily on [the nix config by Misterio77](https://github.com/Misterio77/nix-config).